sassoftware/sas_kernel/sas_kernel/doc/source/install.rst

     copying showSASLog/main.js -> /usr/local/share/jupyter/nbextensions/main.js

-To install for the your user acount only, use the following command.
+To install for your user account only, use the following command.
 Again, the sample command assumes that you are in the nbextensions directory.
 Adjust the path if you are not.